Tabletop RPG advice for little dragons

 Resistance to individual damage types can also be useful, although less so than wider resistances.
 Dragonborn and Genasi gain elemental resistance, and other races like the Duergar gain resistance to other damage types.

-Proficiency in additional saving throws can also be useful, since many offensive spells force a saving throw.
+Proficiency in additional saving throws can also be useful since many offensive spells force a saving throw.
 Kalashtar gain proficiency in the (very common) Wisdom saving throws.

 With the great variety of races discussed here, it’s clear that there’s no single race that’s best suited for this.
 Every race gets benefits, and many of those benefits can help a mage hunter character.
 It’s probably best to look at creating a compelling story and using your race toward that end.